 I get this one a lot.
 I know some people just don’t know what to say sometimes and are trying to be funny but, again, pregnant women aren’t exactly famous for their keen senses of humor.
 Lots of twin moms suggest responding with something like, “Yeah, apparently!” but I always just smile and walk away.

 If you are blessed with three of either sex, I feel your pain.
 People like symmetry and balance and, for some reason, it’s believed that the perfect family must have children of both sexes. not to say to a woman pregnant with twins

-, if you are going to have three children, families with three girls are more harmonious and happy than other combinations.
+But, humorously enough, according to this article, if you are going to have three children, families with three girls are more harmonious and happy than other combinations.
 We rank #4 out of 12.
 The happiest combo?
 Two girls.
 The worst?
 Four girls.
 Somehow we ended up just right.
-Phew
+Phew.

 6) You plan to breastfeed?
 Good luck with that! (sarcastic)

 This one bothers me the most because breastfeeding was something I really, really enjoyed with my first daughter and it is something that is very important to me.

 Thankfully, I have talked to plenty of twin moms who have successfully breastfed twins, I have read books dedicated solely to techniques for breastfeeding twins and I have invested in supplies to make this transition as smooth as possible.
 It CAN BE DONE so, please, check your sarcasm and negativity at the door (p.s. check out the Twiniversity online breastfeeding twins class!)